ubuntu/ubuntu-project-docs/docs/reference/exception-OpenStackUpdates.rst

 -

-   -  Deployment and base configuration using `!OpenStack Charm Testing <launchpad.net/openstack-charm-testing>`__ bundles and charms, using the current set of stable charms configured to consume packages from the proposed pocket of the archive.
+   -  Deployment and base configuration using `OpenStack Charm Testing <launchpad.net/openstack-charm-testing>`__ bundles and charms, using the current set of stable charms configured to consume packages from the proposed pocket of the archive.